Skyline of Paris with Eiffel Tower in Paris, France.Skyline of Paris with Eiffel Tower in Paris, France.

 Course Summary

-Benefit from the guidance of our close-knit team of medieval, early modern, and modern historians who specialise in the history of Britain, Europe, America, and their global influences; as well as the passionate French language experts, who are enthusiastic about sharing their expertise and dedicated to your success.
-You can tailor your modules by choosing from a wide range of History options, including those focused on France, such as the Norman Conquest, Crusades, Burgundian Netherlands, medieval Rebellions, the Age of the Black Death, early modern Witchcraft and Heresy, or the First World War.
+Benefit from the guidance of our close-knit team of medieval, early modern and modern historians who specialise in the history of Britain, Europe, America and their global influences, as well as the passionate French language experts, who are enthusiastic about sharing their expertise and dedicated to your success.
+You can tailor your modules by choosing from a wide range of history options, including those focused on France, such as the Norman Conquest, Crusades, Burgundian Netherlands, medieval rebellions, the Age of the Black Death, early modern witchcraft and heresy, or the First World War.

 Gain practical experience working with collaborators such as the Chester PGCE in Secondary History, Cheshire Archives and Local Studies, the Grosvenor Museum, and Chester Cathedral.
-Further enhance your studies with a short placement in Belgium or France during your second year, and a year abroad in your third year.
+Further enhance your studies with a short placement in Guadeloupe or France during your second year.
+And spend a year abroad in your third year, in which you could choose to undertake a British Council English Language Assistantship or continue your studies of history and French at one of our partner universities, before returning for the final year back in Chester, where you will acquire practical skills in French for the business world through a specialised final year module.

-Why you'll Love it
+Why You'll Love It

-What you'll Study
+What You'll Study

 The BA History and French course contains core modules in both subjects at each level of study.
 You will explore the past to allow you to prepare for your future through topics covering a thousand years of local, national and international history.
 Alongside this, you will develop your French language skills and apply them to real-world situations.
 Our inclusive curriculum means that you will challenge existing narratives about the past and will be encouraged to think critically about how and why these narratives have developed.
 You will also explore important themes and issues relating to race, diversity, gender, imperialism, conflict and climate change.